lbitton93/Some-Entropic-and-Genetic-algorithm-Functions/README.md

 # Some Entropic and Genetic Algorithm Functions

 Here are some functions that I developed whilst I was at university.
-I'm working on de-cluttering as there are several functions that ended up being a dead end.
+Currently working on de-cluttering as there are several functions that ended up being a dead end.

 ## Getting Started